DrupalizeMe/drupal_user_guide/README.txt

 Guidelines and templates for contributors to this project are in the guidelines and templates directories, respectively.
 The guidelines are in the form of another AsciiDoc manual, with guidelines.txt as the index file.
+There are separate templates for topics covering tasks and concepts.

 scripts / output